DanielCs1988/mercury-ng-front/README.md

 # Mercury App

 Mercuy is a social media app using Angular 6 and 4 + 1 microservices with multiple backend technologies, including my own Java microframework, Spring, NodeJS, GraphQL and Websockets.
+I have recently switched out the event API and chat API, you can find the details and the legacy repos below.

 1. [Social Feed](https://github.com/DanielCs1988/mercury-feed-api)
 2. [Chat](https://github.com/DanielCs1988/mercury-chat-node)